 Are you interested in earning a Master of Business Administration (MBA)?
-Both on-campus and online MBA programs are ideal for individuals interested in applying for management and leadership positions within the business field.
-They offer a lot of flexibility so that graduates can attend college courses when they are able, even part-time, and become qualified to secure work in a wide variety of disciplines, including accounting, management, human resources, operations, IT, and administration.
+Both online learning and traditional campus MBA programs are ideal for individuals interested in applying for management and leadership positions within the business field.
+They also offer a lot of flexibility so that graduates can attend college courses when they are able, even part-time, and become qualified to secure work in a wide variety of disciplines including accounting, management, human resources, operations, IT, international business, and administration.
 An MBA is also a good choice for those who intend to skip working for someone else and instead start and run their own businesses.

 Is an MBA right for you?
-There are numerous reasons that people decide to pursue this type of degree, but most are interested in advancing or find greater success in their careers in some way.
+There are numerous reasons that people decide to apply for this type of degree, but most are interested in advancing or find greater success in their careers in some way.
 Some industries require employees to have an MBA in order to be considered for promotion; most, at least, give preference to individuals who have proven themselves effective by earning an MBA.
 While earning an advanced degree will not guarantee your career improves, the additional knowledge you'll gain from the curriculum will likely give you an edge.

 Another reason many individuals want to earn an MBA is to make more money.
-In general, those who seek advanced levels of education earn higher salaries than those with an undergraduate degree or no formal education at all.
+In general, those who complete an advanced degree earn higher salaries throughout their life than those with an undergraduate degree or no formal education at all.

-Other reasons people consider earning an MBA include wanting to take on a leadership role, having a true interest in studying business, and planning to change careers.
+Other main reasons people consider earning an MBA from a university include wanting to meet the challenge of taking on a leadership role, having a real interest in studying business, and to support a plan to change careers.
 MBA course content covers general business and management techniques that can be utilized in almost any industry, effectively making graduates marketable regardless of their other career goals.
 And that is without taking into consideration the connections students can make through social events when they attend a physical business school each week or even if they make the effort to embed themselves in their MBA online community while taking classes - through email, social media such as Facebook or Twitter, and other available tools.

 Just as there are many reasons to consider pursuing an MBA, there are also numerous benefits to completing a program, even if it takes a year or more.
 MBAs have a lot to offer current and aspiring professionals, including:

 - Improved credibility with current and potential employers

-- Helpful skills that can be seamlessly transferred to any industry
+- An overview of helpful skills that can be seamlessly transferred to any industry

 - A fostered sense of curiosity about new industry developments, technologies, and trends